-Alex: Hello all.
-As mentioned, I am going to be talking about a few things regarding how to run software projects well.
 My name is Alex.
 I am mostly a project manager for Alliance Software.
 I have been working on a number of our larger projects for the last few years and I also head up our business and delivery systems side.
-So I work as well as with specific projects, I work with how we run our projects in general and what processes we use and trying to evolve those over time.
-We’re making a move into larger software projects, so I’m trying to make our systems work with that because obviously you would use different processes to run larger projects versus for smaller ones.
+So, as well as with specific projects, I work with how we run our projects in general and what processes we use and trying to evolve those over time.
+We’re making a move into larger software projects, so I’m trying to make our systems work with that, because obviously you would use different processes to run large projects versus small ones.

 I’m going to be talking about software development methodologies, how it is that we do what we do.
 There are so many different ways you can run a project from small to large and depending on the stakeholders involved, you may need to completely tear up an old process and go with a new one.
 So I’ll talk about the context that you’re working in and how the methodology you use has a real impact there.

 I’m going to be introducing you to a tool called Kanban system.
 Some of you may be familiar with it, some not.
 I’m going to be coming from the ground up and talking people through why Kanban is the best tool you can possibly implement in your business, regardless of the business.
 I have yet to find a single place where Kanban doesn’t have at least some benefit.